jfrog/jfrog-integrations/sonarqube/artifactory/README.md

 In your development environment, you might already be using SonarQube to scan your code to detect security vulnerabilities, code smells, coverage and bugs, most likely via  [Quality Gate Metrics][8a22582c].
-Now this integration allows the above information to be viewed in the context of a build( Artifactory build_info)
+This integration allows the above information to be viewed in the context of a build (Artifactory build_info) that allows the metadata from SonarQube such as Quality Gate failures to be leveraged further down the pipeline.
+This empowers release and build managers to leverage SonarQube data to promote builds to productions.

   [8a22582c]: https://docs.sonarqube.org/display/SONAR/Quality+Gates "SonarQualityGates"